Prairie Fever

 Prairie Fever is a 2008 American Western direct-to-video film directed by Stephen Bridgewater.
 It stars Kevin Sorbo, Lance Henriksen and Dominique Swain.

-Plot summary
+Plot

-Preston Biggs (Kevin Sorbo) a former sheriff of Clearwater, escorts three women suffering from prairie fever to Carson City.
-Lettie (Jillian Armenante) tried to kill her husband, Abigale (Dominique Swain) too fragile for prairie life, and Bible-quoting Blue (Felicia Day) just snapped on her farm, with the help of a gambler named Olivia (Jamie Anne Allman).
+Preston Biggs, former sheriff of Clearwater, escorts three women suffering from prairie fever to Carson City: Lettie tried to kill her husband; Abigale, too fragile for prairie life; and Bible-quoting Blue just snapped on her farm.
+They are joined by a gambler named Olivia.
+A gang of outlaws is chasing them.